2nd Annual Digital Health Initiative Conference: Navigating Digital Health Across the Age Continuum

 Director, AIDS Institute, New York State Department of Health

-AIDS Institute Welcome and Remarks on Health Equity
+AIDS Institute Welcome

-Effective March 16, 2023, Mr. Joseph Kerwin has been appointed Director of the AIDS Institute.
+Mr. Joseph Kerwin is the Director of the AIDS Institute.
 Prior to serving as Director, Mr. Kerwin was a Deputy Director within the AIDS Institute for four years.
 His portfolio as a Deputy Director progressively expanded over the past four years to include oversight of the AIDS Institute’s Health Care Programs, Uninsured Care Program, Medicaid Programs and Health Care Financing.
 Mr. Kerwin has been with the AIDS Institute for more than ten years.
 Prior to joining the AIDS Institute, Joseph was the Executive Director of AIDS Services at Catholic Charities and the Program Administrator of the AIDS Program and Division of HIV Medicine at Albany Medical Center.
 Mr. Kerwin is responsible for the day-to-day decision making and operations of the AIDS Institute and has represented the AIDS Institute within the DOH, across state agencies and New York State.
 Priority efforts have focused on the integration of health equity principles to advance ending the epidemics of HIV, Hepatitis C, Congenital Syphilis, and opioid overdose, advancing LGBTQ+ health and wellness, and leading in many areas of the state’s outbreak responses including COVID-19 and Mpox.

 Julie Cakici, PhD